 As part of the Irving Institute for Cancer Dynamics Postdoctoral Program, we seek up to two postdoctoral research scientists who are recent Ph.D. graduates and who are interested in developing independent and novel research in an environment that fosters multi-disciplinary, collaborative research.
 While these positions might suit a researcher with some post-doctoral experience, we also encourage applications from recent PhD graduates.
 Candidates will be mentored by at least two faculty members, at least one of whom should be based on the Morningside Heights campus of Columbia University, to be identified through interaction with the candidate.

 This request for application is now closed.
-Please check again in September 2021 for 2021-22 proposal application details.
+Please check again later.

 The Data Science Institute (DSI) postdoctoral fellows are the next generation of leaders in data science.
 Fellows carry out independent and novel research in an environment that fosters multi-disciplinary, collaborative work.